bostonopen/bostonopen.github.io/index.md

 layout: default
 ---

+## Help us decide when and where to meet in January! ❄️ Join us in Zulip and reply on the [2026-01 meetup](https://osdc.zulipchat.com/#narrow/channel/406743-boston/topic/2026-01.20meetup/near/563947618) thread!

 Hello!
 As [discussed](https://osdc.zulipchat.com/#narrow/channel/406743-boston/topic/2025-12.20meetup/near/547162196), here are the details for the next open source meetup:

 - When: Sunday, Dec.
 14th, 2025 at 7pm